Skip to main content

 These controls will allow you to swap the timeframe within the underlying query.
 This provides an easy UI based mechanism to swap from daily to weekly to monthly and back again, all without any underlying work needing to be done to facilitate it from an administrative perspective.
 From the control edit menu, you can also choose what timeframe parts are offered within the filter.

-These controls will allow you to swap the dimension within the underlying query.
+These controls will allow you to swap dimensions or measures within the underlying query.
 This will let you swap from things like country to state to city.
 From the control edit menu, you can select what dimensions are available within the swapper.
 Formatting and other metadata for a given dimension will carry over when selected by the control as well.

 Dashboard Auto-refresh